cambridge-ceu/csd3/R/rawrr.md

 RawFileReader reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved.
 ```

-The error messages can be supressed with `installRawFileReaderDLLs()`
+The error messages can be suppressed with `installRawFileReaderDLLs()`

 ```
 > if (isFALSE(rawrr::.checkDllInMonoPath())){